Every October, we celebrate Rocktober

 Workforce Development Program

 The Workforce Development Program is designed to advance and strengthen the training of current and future workers in independent live music spaces.
-Programs include our Virtual Training sessions and the Venue Operations eXperience.
+Programs include our Virtual Trainings and the Venue Operations eXperience.

 NIVF TRAINING HUB

-The NIVF Training Hub provides easy access to the library of archived training videos and resources from the Workforce Development Virtual Sessions.
-Use the Training Hub for individual staff development and training, as a group learning opportunity, or for onboarding.
+The Training Hub provides easy access to the library of archived training videos and resources from the Workforce Development Virtual Trainings.
+Use it for individual staff development and training, as a group learning opportunity, or for onboarding.

 Donate To NIVF